Diplomatic uniform: Japan

 Following the Meiji Restoration, the Dajō-kan released an edict on 12 December 1872, implementing regulations for the uniforms of civil officials and nobles, and issuing another edict on 29 December of that year regulating their proper wear.
 Three of the highest subcategories of civil officials were allocated specific court (diplomatic) uniforms: Imperial appointees (勅任官, chokuninkan), non-Imperially appointed senior officials (奏任官, sōninkan), and junior officials (判任官, hanninkan).

 On 4 December 1886, the designs of the court uniforms for civil officials were modified, but the designs for junior officials were not updated; due to the high cost of formal court dress, junior civil officials wore standard white tie court dress from then on.
 On 2 March 1908, an Imperial edict established substitute court uniforms for diplomats dispatched to the tropics or very hot areas.
 Later, on 29 September 1926, another Imperial edict established alternative court uniforms and court dress, consisting of white tropical tunics, for Japanese officials in the South Pacific.

 The standard diplomatic uniform for officials in the three primary categories of the Imperial Japanese diplomatic service (chokuninkan, sōninkan and hanninkan) consisted of a black wool frock coat with gold-embroidered paulownia flowers (chokuninkan) or buds (sōninkan and hanninkan) with gold-embroidered paulownia leaves and ornamentation in patterns and in areas of the coat corresponding to the respective category.
 The uniform coat was worn with a wool vest (waistcoat) in black or dark gray (chokuninkan and sōninkan) or in navy blue (hanninkan), with wool trousers in the same colors, again corresponding to category.
 All officials in the three primary categories wore a plumed bicorne hat with their uniforms, with the right side of the hat embellished according to category.
 Civil officials below the hanninkan level used standard white-tie court dress.
 However, the higher-ranking among these affixed symbols of their ranks to each cuff.

 Diplomats who were also peers (華族, kazoku) could also wear the established uniforms corresponding to their rank, as could former or serving officers of the Imperial Japanese military.

 Japanese court and diplomatic dress ceased to be worn after World War II, with the abolition of the pertinent Imperial Household Agency edicts (effective 2 May 1947) and the pertinent Dajō-kan edicts on 1 July 1954, respectively.

+Poland

+The Second Polish Republic used diplomatic uniforms, similar to other European countries.
+Ambassadors and ministers had full embroidery of oak leaves on their chests, collars and cuffs, and white ostrich feathers on a bicorne.
+Counsellors did not have full embroidery on their chests, but had similar collars and cuffs to Ambassadors.
+Secretaries were similar to counsellors but did not have embroidery on the collar.
+Counsellors, secretaries and attachés had black ostrich feathers on a bicorne.
+Consuls and their staff did not have feathers in bicornes or full embroidery on their chest.
+Sabres were also used, and buttons on the uniform had a depiction of the Polish eagle.

+The Third Polish Republic, however, does not use diplomatic uniform.